onlinecity/wp-gatewayapi/readme.txt

 Main features:

 * **📱 Send SMS messages / texts**
-  *   Add custom data to recipients to mail merge.
+  *   Add custom data to recipients to perform mail merge.
   *   Import recipient lists from CSV/Excel.
-  *   Group recipients.
+  *   Manage target groups.
-  *   Bulk-sending.
+  *   Manage broadcasts.
   *   Easy-to-use programmer’s API.
-  *   Short-codes for signup/unsubscribe/edit profile forms.
+  *   Short codes for signup/unsubscribe/edit profile forms.
   *   Automatic integration with Contact Form 7.

-* **🔐 Two-factor security**
+* **🔐 Two-factor authentication**
   *   Easy-to-use: No apps needed!
-  *   Easy for admins: Tick a checkbox and it just works!
+  *   Easy for admins: Just tick a box and it works!
-  *   Military grade security!
+  *   High level of security!
-  *   Pick roles to enable mandatory two-factor.
+  *   Pick roles to enable mandatory two-factor authentication.
   *   Re-authorise at each login or remember devices for up to 30 days.

-* **✊ Receive SMS messages  / texts**
+* **✊ Receive SMS messages**
   *   Use your own keyword(s) or phone numbers to receive SMS messages.
   *   View incoming messages.
   *   Auto-reply to incoming SMS messages.

+* 🔔 Notification module for admins
+  * Receive an SMS message when important changes occur.
+  * Choose from a long list of triggers.
+  * Receive an SMS when a new user is created, when certain pages are edited or when new pages are published.
+  * Configure which users will receive SMS messages.
+Can be role-based or user-based.

 **Easy to get started:**

-*   Complete step-by-step user guide with several screenshots.
+*   Complete step-by-step user guide with several screenshots
 *   The plugin has help texts included.
 *   Live chat support and mail support from GatewayAPI.com.

 **SMS messages provided by one of the leading SMS Gateways in Europe**

-*   GatewayAPI.com sends hundreds of millions of SMS messages each year on behalf of Google, Visma, Pfizer and many more.
+*   GatewayAPI.com sends hundreds of millions of SMS messages each year on behalf of tens of thousands of customers all over the globe.
-*   Headquarters in Copenhagen, Denmark.
+*   Offices in Copenhagen, Odense and Aalborg, Denmark.
 *   Company founded in 1999.
 *   Free support, no subscription, AND unbeatable prices.
-*   Most SMS messages are delivered within 0,3 seconds.
+*   Most SMS messages are delivered within 0.3 seconds.

-If you prefer to disable the UI-features and manage broadcasts from code instead, then that is possible as well.
-For this purpose you can use the method `gwapi_send_sms` which accepts arguments for message, recipient(s), sender-text and type of SMS.
+If you prefer to disable the UI-features and manage broadcasts from code instead, then that is also possible.
+For this purpose, you can use the method gwapi_send_sms.
+The method supports specification of content, broadcast to multiple recipients, specification of sender ID and specification of type of SMS.

 = Getting Started =

-We have created a number of short tutorials, demonstrating how to get started and use the various features.
-Watch the following video to see how to set everything up and send your first SMS message:
+We have created a number of tutorials, demonstrating how to get started and how to use the various features.
+Watch the following video on how to set everything up and send your first SMS message:

 [Click here for more videos](https://wordpress.org/plugins/gatewayapi/installation/).